Recovery is a lifelong journey

 Meet Aleah Johnson

-Director of Alumni Outreach and Development, Certified Recovery Coach
+Vice President of Alumni Outreach and Family Services, Certified Recovery Coach

 Growing up in the Pacific Northwest, Aleah Johnson earned her undergraduate degree from Washington State University in leadership and professional studies with an emphasis on event design.
 Prior to joining…